zrajm/fix.sh/README.md

 Fix.sh
 ======
-Fix.sh is a small prototype implementation of [Fix], written in [DASH].
-I use it to play around with Fix features, and to create a end-to-end tests.
-In the end it'll probably become a smaller/slower clone of Fix.
+Fix.sh is a small prototype implementation of [Fix], written for POSIX compatible shells (using [Dash]).
+I use it to play around with Fix features, and to create end-to-end tests.
+In the end it'll probably become a smaller clone of Fix, suitable for machines without Perl.

-Fix.sh is in no way complete, in fact it does not even have command line options parsing (options are currently set using environment variables).
+Fix.sh is in no way complete, in fact it is not yet able to figure out dependencies properly, it is however maturing slowly, and might some day be merged into the the main [Fix] repository.

 Fix